-We expect that our existing capital resources combined with future anticipated cash flows will be sufficient to support our operating activities at least through 2008.
+We expect that our existing capital resources combined with future anticipated cash flows will be sufficient to support our operating activities at least through the end of 2009.
 However, we anticipate that we will be required to obtain additional financing to fund the development of our research and development pipeline in future periods as well as to support the possible launch of any future products.
 Our future capital requirements will depend upon numerous factors, including:

-- · the progress and costs of our research and development programs; - · the scope, timing and results of pre-clinical testing and clinical trials; - · patient recruitment and enrollment in planned and future clinical trials; - · the costs involved in seeking regulatory approvals for our investigational product candidates; - the costs involved in filing and pursuing patent applications, defending and enforcing patent claims; - · the establishment of collaborations and strategic alliances and the related costs; - · the cost of manufacturing and commercialization activities and arrangements; - · the results of operations; - · demand for MUSE; - \cdot the cost, timing and outcome of regulatory reviews; - \cdot the rate of technological advances; - · ongoing determinations of the potential commercial success of our products under development; - · the level of resources devoted to sales and marketing capabilities; and - \cdot the activities of competitors.
+- \cdot the progress and costs of our research and development programs; - · the scope, timing and results of pre-clinical testing and clinical trials; - · patient recruitment and enrollment in planned and future clinical trials; - · the costs involved in seeking regulatory approvals for our investigational product candidates; - · the costs involved in filing and pursuing patent applications, defending and enforcing patent claims; - · the establishment of collaborations and strategic alliances and the related costs; - · the cost of manufacturing and commercialization activities and arrangements; - \cdot the results of operations; - · demand for MUSE;

+- · the potential forced purchase of the royalty streams we previously sold to Deerfield; - · the cost, timing and outcome of regulatory reviews; - · the rate of technological advances; - · ongoing determinations of the potential commercial success of our products under development; - · the level of resources devoted to sales and marketing capabilities; and - · the activities of competitors.